 Calibrating the printer was a bothersome task due to there being no wing nuts on the bottom of the build plate and the top nuts being covered by the polyimide tape on the build plate.
 Similarly, the build plate takes incomprehensibly long to heat up, stalling around the 25-degree centigrade mark for what felt like an eternity before slowly inching upwards.

 Getting decent quality prints out of the Solidoodle 3 is within the realm of possibility, but finding the right settings in Repetier-Host went notedly against Solidoodle’s claims that this model is easy to use.
 The results of our first run of prints were either botched completely or had too many inconsistencies to be salvageable.

-When we did finally fine-tune the printer just right, the results improved considerably, but layer thickness wavered, globules and bloating issues were standard, and every print required quite a lot of touch up work from sanding to picking off puffed plastic pieces and the like.
-The first layer more often than not failed to stick correctly, and when it did warping was commonplace.
+When we did finally fine-tune the printer just right, the results enhanced remarkably, but layer thickness wavered, globules and bloating problems were standard, and every print required quite a lot of touch up work from sanding to picking off puffed plastic pieces and the like.
+The first layer more often than not failed to stick properly, and when it did warping was commonplace.

 The results were disappointing, and we quickly became accustomed to returning to a finished print with at the very least a handful of imperfections.
 Contours were rugged and bumpy especially as we moved towards printing larger models and details were there, but lacking precision.

 Solidoodle no longer exists with the company suspending operations back in early 2016 due to the disastrous launch of its last 3D printer, the Solidoodle Press, which triggered a deluge of tumbling sales, and ultimately insolvency.